 Prepare for high-demand jobs with great salaries with the Integrated Career and Academic Preparation System (ICAPS) program.
 New ICAPS program starting in September is the Central Sterile Processing Distribution Technician Certificate.
-We also offer Office Technology, CompTia A+/Network + PC Technician, or even an Entrepreneurship certificate in as little as one year all at no cost.
+We also offer Office Technology, CompTia A+/Network + PC Technician, or even an Entrepreneurship certificate.
 A new career path can be just around the corner.
 Class sizes are limited so inquire today!

-*NEW* Advanced Adult ESL Students: ICAPS programs are also available to those interested in earning a credential while further developing English language skills.
+New Advanced Adult ELA Students: ICAPS programs are also available to those interested in earning a credential while further developing English language skills.

 Build Skills Through ICAPS

 - Free program for qualified students

 - Receive college credit